Experimental verification of the quantum nature of a neural network: a brief categorical interpretation

 Indeed, various quantum properties appear to be general properties not only of physical particles, but also of a series of mathematical structures that have a broad applicability.
 Non-separability, as encountered in the definition of entanglement, is also found, under the guise of non-cartesianity in the construction of fibre bundles, in which basically the bundle measures the global failure of maintaining the local cartesianity of a certain pairing.
 A non-trivial fibre bundle is defined to characterise precisely such a failure of the cartesian product between the fibre and the base to expand globally.
 This is just a mathematical example that could make the reasoning I try to follow here clearer: quantum properties are not bound to particles, but can also characterise various rules by which dynamical systems function.
 Such quantum properties make them function differently compared to their classical counterparts.

-A physical feature emerging from the quantum properties above is the inseparability of state spaces of quantum states [8].
-This obstruction to cartesian pairing has been called entanglement, and it is advisable to keep that notion even when applied to more abstract mathematical objects [9].
+Of course, this doesn't mean a classical fibre bundle is quantum.
+We need additional structure for this.
+We need some type of quantum polarisation (like in geometric quantisation) and some form of half form correction, both general properties of quantisation.
+However, there exists a deep similarity between the category of cobordisms whose objects are (n-1)-dimensional manifolds and its morphisms are n-dimensional cobordisms, and the catgeory of Hilb whose objects are Hilbert spaces used to describe states and the morphisms are linear operators describing "processes" [32].
+With this relation, the cartesian non-separability property that leads to entanglement in quantum mechanics has a similar role in other situations that involve non-separability, as is the case in fibre bundles.